-Nirvana: The Story Behind Come As You Are
+Nirvana: The story of Come As You Are

 Though its nagging hookline – ‘And I swear that I don’t have a gun’ – would take on a grim and perhaps unintended meaning in the years following Kurt Cobain’s suicide, the lyrics to Nirvana’s Come As You Are further demonstrate Kurt’s penchant for oblique but compelling wordplay.
 “We wanted them to be almost like children’s songs; we would tell people they were intended to be as simple as possible,” Dave Grohl told VH1’s Classic Albums, explaining the elliptical lyrics.
 “Kurt’s focus was the melody – he used to say that the music comes first and the lyrics come second.”